ghazal-ansari/Follow-the-circle/README.md

 A fast-paced reflex game where you click a moving circle as many times as you can before time runs out.
 It's simple, addictive, and great for sharpening your reaction speed!

-1. 📸 Preview

-2. 🚀 Live Demo

-Play the Game

-3. 📂 How It Works
+1. 📂 How It Works

 A blue circle randomly jumps around the screen.